- Places to Explore

 An extension to the front of the building is not ony ambitious but also controversial—you won't be alone if you don't care for it.

 Join one of the free, 45-minute guided tours.
 Each one covers a different gallery: Poetry and Dream at 11, Transformed Visions at noon, Structure and Clarity at 2, and Energy and Process at 3.
 No need to book; just show up in the appropriate room.
 Levels 2 and 3 include temporary exhibitions, for which there's usually a charge of around £15.
 Bypass these if you're just here to see the main collection, which is free.
 Look for the ever-changing video installations scattered throughout the building, often in semi-hidden alcoves and side rooms; some are ingenious exhibits in themselves.
 Make it a two-for-one art day by taking advantage of the Tate to Tate Boat, which takes visitors back and forth between Tate Britain and Tate Modern every 40 minutes.
-Private "Tate Tours for Two" can be booked online from £100 to £120, with an afternoon tea for an additional £20 or a champagne dinner for an additional £90.
+Private "Tate Tours for Two" can be booked online from £100 to £120, with afternoon tea for an additional £25 or a champagne dinner or lunch for an additional £100.

 - Address: Bankside, London, SE1 9TG | Map It